ciglan/ZorkGPT/simple_agent.md

 If the game responds with "I don't know the word" or "I don't understand that":
 1. **STOP** trying variations of the same malformed command.
 3. **USE SIMPLE COMMANDS** - basic verbs and nouns, no special characters.
+Use only one line commands without line breaks.

  Your actions have lasting effects.
 Items you drop will remain where they are.
 Doors you open will stay open (unless something closes them).
 What you did in previous turns MATTERS.